 These trips allow you to get up close and personal with trophy salmon, trout, char and other species on smaller streams and are as always, provided with the same personal service and attention to detail that has long been a hallmark of an Alaska Rainbow Adventures Alaska fly fishing float trip.

 This level of service is our least expensive option, utilizing smaller rafts, expedition style tents, and fewer amenities then the deluxe or standard trips and should be considered as an 'roughing it' bare bones style trip and is comparable to what most other operators offer as standard Alaska float trip fare.

 We offer intimate rivers trips on the Arolik, Kanektok River, North and middle fork of the Goodnews, American Creek the Talachulitna, Lake Creek, Stuyahok, Koktuli and Kwethluk rivers as well as to explore new waters which are often trips suggested by previous guests during conversations around the campfire.

 Remember these trips are usually unscheduled custom trips, some on smaller less traveled streams, we usually need at least four guests to get one of these on the schedule, so if you are traveling alone or have just two anglers in your group and can be flexible we often can combine groups to put a trip together.

 Minimum of four passengers but on some trips we can handle large groups of up to twelve anglers traveling together.

 Questions?
 Call us for more information.
 These trips are limited to just eight guests total with four boats and four guides / no gear boat or extra camp hand.

-* Later in the season (September) we get a later start to our day due to changes in the amount of available daylight. br>
+Later in the season, usually this means in September, we get a later start to our day due to changes in the amount of available daylight.

 • Respects other anglers' rights